A WOMAN ALONE

 Más resultó en menos, mucho se convirtió en poco, crecer fue perecer, tanto se quedó en nada…

 She tried to fill the emotional void by being so very over-attached to inanimate objects, mostly family mementoes.
-Eventually she tweaked that people cannot be replaced with things, but then neither can things be replaced with people.
+Eventually she worked out that people cannot be replaced with things, but then neither can things be replaced with people.

 On a day like today I am mostly writing in survival mode.